chicio/chicio.github.io/_posts/2019-06-13-google-play-store-publish-pwa.md

 #### Implementation

 Let's start to see the real action: how I publish my blog PWA to the Google Play Store using TWA.
 First of all, I created a nw android project.
 This was a standard Android project with minimum API level 16.
 This let me cover the 99.6% of the Android user base.
-I chosed to create an empty project without any activity/fragment in it.
+I chose to create an empty project without any activity/fragment in it.

-{% include blog-lazy-image.html description="pwa app create project" width="1500" height="1236" src="/assets/images/posts/pwa-app-01-create-project.jpg" %}
+{% include blog-lazy-image.html description="Create an Android Studio project for your TWA app" width="1500" height="1236" src="/assets/images/posts/pwa-app-01-create-project.jpg" %}

 Then I added the TWA support as a dependency of the app.
 The TWA implementation is contained inside the custom tabs client library published on [Jitpack](https://jitpack.io/ "Jitpack") (because unfortunately at the moment of this writing the custom tabs client library contained inside Jetpack doesn't have the TWA support).
 So I added Jitpack as repository to the project level gradle file.
 Then I added the custom tabs client library as dependency inside the module gradle file.
 This last dependency points to the custom tabs client library published on github and exposed through Jitpack.
 I had to specify a specific commit hash in order to be sure that the library version downloaded contains the TWA support.
 Precisely, I added the following line of code to the gradle file.